AntonyTharwat/HCI_News_Apllication/README.md

 ## News App Flutter
 A Simple News App built with Flutter.
 In this app, there is a Home page, which will display top news from newsapi.org.
 News categories range from tech to entertainment.
 You can choose the news category displayed on the category page.
-The app provides a smooth and amazing design with gestures effect and a smooth experience with the android and iOS platforms.
+The app provides a smooth and amazing design with gestures effect and a smooth experience with the android.

 #### Flutter Application (Android Studio Files): [Get Drive Link](https://drive.google.com/file/d/1sgS60gpDddqGYFTU3Bnh019gRSYwRR45/view?usp=share_link)